discordjs/guide/guide/creating-your-bot/README.md

 Environment variables are special values for your environment (e.g., terminal session, docker container, or environment variable file).
 You can pass these values into your code's scope so that you can use them.

 One way to pass in environment variables is via the command line interface.
-When starting your app, instead of `node index.js`, you can use `TOKEN=your-token-goes-here node index.js`.
+When starting your app, instead of `node index.js`, use `TOKEN=your-token-goes-here node index.js`.
 You can repeat this pattern to expose other values as well.

 You can access the set values in your code via the `process.env` global variable, accessible in any file.
 Note that values passed this way will always be strings and that you might need to parse them to a number, if using them to do calculations.